JoeyIsNotCodeMonkey/me/about.md

 I am working for computer science department at Stony Brook University as a web developer.
 Besides, I am also the web developer of Perfume Worldwide Inc. My working experience facilitated me to be sufficient in web programming skills from the front-end to the back-end.

 Out of my major, I love anything about music.
 I like to play guitar, cover my favorite songs, and sometimes make my own music.
-I once performed on a TV show, and that [vedio][vedio] has more than 40 million hit on the internet in China.
+I once performed on a TV show, and that [video][video] has more than 40 million hit on the internet in China.

 I also placed my resume here.
 Click to open and preview.